beasli/filled-buttons/README.md

 use
+ng build filled-buttons //to build local library

+use
-ng serve button-demo

-to run demo
+ng serve button-demo // to run demo